Edgaras Jankauskas: Hearts and later career

-After the departure of Mourinho, Jankauskas fell out of favor in Porto and joined OGC Nice on loan, but he failed to settle in France and eventually signed for Scottish Premier League club Heart of Midlothian – via FBK Kaunas – in 2005.
+After the departure of Mourinho, Jankauskas fell out of favour in Porto and joined Nice on loan, but he failed to settle in France, and eventually signed for Scottish Premier League club Heart of Midlothian – via FBK Kaunas – in 2005.
 In a complex deal, he was loaned to Hearts at the behest of Vladimir Romanov, who controlled both clubs, and spent the next two seasons in Edinburgh.

 In 2005–06, Jankauskas' experience and goals helped Hearts to win the Scottish Cup and achieve Champions league qualification by finishing second in the league.
-The following campaign was less successful for him, as injuries and indifferent form limited his appearances; after his Kaunas and Hearts contracts expired in June 2007, he signed with Cyprus's AEK Larnaca FC.
+The following campaign was less successful for him, as injuries and indifferent form limited his appearances; after his Kaunas and Hearts contracts expired in June 2007, he signed with Cyprus's AEK Larnaca.

-On 30 January 2008, Jankauskas joined Portuguese League team C.F.
-Os Belenenses.
-He terminated his contract after only a few months, moving to Latvia's Skonto FC in the summer after claiming he wanted to play closer to his homeland.
+On 30 January 2008, Jankauskas joined Portuguese League team Belenenses.
+He terminated his contract after only a few months, moving to Latvia's Skonto Riga in the summer after claiming he wanted to play closer to his homeland.

 At the start of 2009, Jankauskas was working on obtaining his coaching badges, and pondering his retirement.
 In June, however, it was revealed that he would be heading to the United States for a trial with Major League Soccer club New England Revolution.
 On 28 June 2009, pending the arrival of his P1 Visa and ITC documents, a deal was arranged for the 34-year-old; his week 26 goal against the Kansas City Wizards was nominated for the MLS Goal of the Year Award.

 On 30 September 2010, Jankauskas was released by the Revolution.
-He moved to FC Fakel Voronezh in the Russian second level shortly after, retiring after only a couple of months.
+He moved to Fakel Voronezh in the Russian second level shortly after, retiring after only a few months.

 In July 2012, Jankauskas returned to Hearts as an assistant manager, leaving his post at the end of the season.

 International career

 Jankauskas was an important part of the Lithuanian national side since 1991 when, at the age of just 16, he helped the country to the 1991 Baltic Cup, playing the last 30 minutes of the 4–1 final win against Estonia.
 He scored his first international goal on 5 October 1996, in a 1998 FIFA World Cup qualifier against Iceland (2–0), and went on to net a further nine in 56 appearances, in eighteen years of play (he did not appear for the national team, however, from 1992 to 1995).

 On 12 January 2016, after a brief spell at club level with FK Trakai, Jankauskas replaced Igoris Pankratjevas at the helm of Lithuania.
-On 4 December 2018, he was dismissed.
+His debut on 23 March was a 1–0 friendly loss away to Romania, who were 16th in the FIFA Men's World Ranking.
+On 4 December 2018, he was dismissed, having won only three games – one competitive, against Malta in the 2018 FIFA World Cup qualification – and been relegated to the bottom tier of the UEFA Nations League by losing all six games.

+Jankauskas returned to the national job in February 2023, on a one-year deal.